erickCantu/erickCantu.github.io/_posts/2023-05-04-Fedora-Setup.md

   - Select to install from mirror list use: [Fedora Mirrors - 38](https://admin.fedoraproject.org/mirrormanager/mirrors/Fedora/38)

   - Select Software to Install.
 Use KDE for this Version.
-Un select firefox and libreoffice.
+Unselect firefox and libreoffice.

   - Select the disk to use.
 Use Automate version.

 ### Initial Configuration

-Because I am installing the server version and adding KDE without firefox and libreoffice, the  defaut size for `/` is 15Gb.
+Because I am installing the server version and adding KDE without firefox and libreoffice, the  default size for `/` is 15Gb.
 I expanded it to the maximum possible size.
 First update the installation and install *git, kitty and zsh*.

 ```bash
 [erick@fedora ~]$ sudo dnf update -y